-We offer our education services through three sets of programs: standard programs, personalized Ivy programs and an assortment of special programs, including competition workshops and courses delivered to K-12 schools.
-We derive our revenues primarily from tuition collected from our education services provided through these programs.
+We offer our education services through three sets of programs: standard programs, personalized Ivy programs and an assortment of special programs, including workshops for specific math topics and courses delivered to K-12 schools.
+We derive our revenue primarily from tuition collected from our education services provided through these programs.
 Our fiscal year ends on the last day of February in each year.

-We have experienced rapid growth, expanding from a network of 10 learning centers in Shanghai as of February 28, 2015 to 38 learning centers in six cities in China as of February 28, 2018.
+We have experienced rapid growth, expanding from a network of 10 learning centers in Shanghai as of February 28, 2015 to 52 learning centers in nine cities in China as of February 28, 2019.
 We also successfully established our Ivy programs, which provide personalized courses, extended our course offerings to middle school and kindergarten students, and covered more core subjects including physics, chemistry, Chinese and English.
 We offer our programs through our variable interest entities, or VIEs, and their affiliates.

-Our revenues increased 116.6% from RMB93.8 million in the 2016 fiscal year to RMB203.2 million in the 2017 fiscal year.
-We improved from net loss of RMB31.1 million in the 2016 fiscal year to net income of RMB17.3 million in the 2017 fiscal year.
-Our revenues increased by 47.9% from RMB203.2 million in the 2017 fiscal year to RMB300.5 million (US\$47.5 million) in the 2018 fiscal year.
-Our net income increased by 141.3% from RMB17.3 million in the 2017 fiscal year to RMB41.8 million (US\$6.6 million) in the 2018 fiscal year.
+Our revenue increased by 47.9% from RMB203.2 million in the 2017 fiscal year to RMB300.5 million in the 2018 fiscal year, and further to RMB335.6 million (US\$50.2 million) in the 2019 fiscal year.
+Our net income increased by 141.3% from RMB17.3 million in the 2017 fiscal year to RMB41.8 million in the 2018 fiscal year.
+We recorded net loss of RMB1.5 million (US\$0.2 million) in the 2019 fiscal year